The Society of Tissue Viability is saddened to update this biography following Dan’s death in 2022

 In 1999, he was appointed the first Professor of Medical Engineering at QMUL.
 In 2011, he moved to Southampton to lead the Skin Health research group.
-Since 2014 he has led the UK EPSRC-NIHR Network and NetworkPlus on Medical Devices and Vulnerable Skin www.southampton.ac.uk/ mdvsn.
+From 2014 he led the UK EPSRC-NIHR Network and NetworkPlus on Medical Devices and Vulnerable Skin www.southampton.ac.uk/ mdvsn.

-He is currently one of the collaborative academic partners across Europe in the EU ITN Skin Tissue INTegrity under Shear (STINTS).
-He has contributed to over 250 scientific publications, 2 patents and edited 3 books.
-He has held part-time appointment in Eindhoven, the Netherlands, and visiting appointments in Japan and Malaysia.
-Since 2011, He has been Editor-in-Chief of the Journal of Tissue Viability.
+He was one of the collaborative academic partners across Europe in the EU ITN Skin Tissue INTegrity under Shear (STINTS).
+He contributed to over 250 scientific publications, 2 patents and edited 3 books.
+He held a part-time appointment in Eindhoven, the Netherlands, and visiting appointments in Japan and Malaysia.
+From 2011 until 2022 he was Editor-in-Chief of the Journal of Tissue Viability.